learnk8s/learnk8s.io/src/custom-authentication/content.md

 In practice, LDAP is often used to centrally store user information, such as personal data (name, address, email address, etc.), usernames, passwords, group affiliations and so on.

-This information is then accessed by various applications for authentication purposes, such as validating the username and passwod supplied by the user.
+This information is then accessed by various applications for authentication purposes, such as validating the username and password supplied by the user.

 _This is called [LDAP authentication](https://connect2id.com/products/ldapauth/auth-explained)._